RyanCPeters/Winter_2017/343_data-structures_n_algos/ass4_Design_and_Implementation/Source_Code/README.md

 I am not particularly happy with the assig4 design from part 1; it seemed to have come about more by accident than intention.

-Thus, I intend to fix that by applying the Model-View-Controller (MVC -- according to how I understand it) design template to the specifications of the project.
+Thus, I intend to fix that by applying the **Model-View-Controller (MVC)** -- according to how I understand it -- design template to the specifications of the project.

 ---
 Step 1: Establish the model
 ---

 First, I will need to make note of what state elements the model will need to hold.
 Then I will use that information to determine how best to set up the hash table used for tracking those state members.

 1. The model needs to store both sensitive customer information, and non-sensitive store inventory information.
   + Customer info to be stored: